 As with the Cobra, the blaster has a one-piece trigger and catch, and the plunger is made to match the plunger tube diamete; no o-ring is present.

 The grip is, of course, uncomfortable.
-However, it’s made better with a few wraps of tape.
-The ribs are still there for gripping the blaster, but they no longer dig into your hands.
+The ribs in the shell dig into your hands after holding for any length of time.
 The blaster grip and trigger area is still on the smaller side, but can accommodate children’s hands and some adults as well.
+Yes, wrappin gin tape will fix this…but that’s still extra time and modding on your end, isn’t it?

 The blaster gets up to 70fps with the first barrel, and the power drops as you go down the barrel sequence (and the air has to travel farther).